GonzalezCastillo/kytchen/README.md

 ## How to use

-There is an in-depth tutorial in the `doc/` directory of the project's repository.
+In the release tag, there is an in-depth tutorial under the `doc/` directory.
 You can also use Python's `help` function.

 ## What's next?

-This is still an alpha version — there's plenty of things yet to be done!
-Among them, I am planning to support exporting recipes to several formats (PDF, LaTeX, HTML, etc.), but I have yet to decide what the best way of doing that is.
+This is still an alpha version — there are plenty of things yet to be done! **I am currently developing a GUI using PyQt**, which should make this utility much easier to use.
 Keep in mind that I only work on this project every now and then, so the development process is likely going to be *very* slow.

 Nevertheless, I do use this package to handle my own recipes, so I should be quick to fix any bugs!